melissamonk-NOAA/Vermilion_2021/doc/north.md

-### Key Assumptions and Structural Choices in the Pre-STAR base
+### Key Assumptions and Structural Choices

-The STAT used sensitivity analyses to evaluate robustness of the base model to key assumptions and structural choices.
+The STAT used sensitivity analyses to evaluate robustness of the pre-STAR base models to key assumptions and structural choices.
 The major structural choices in both California assessments were 1) the use of a single, stationary, and closed population model to describe the aggregate population dynamics and biological parameters of the cryptic species pair in each region, 2) density-dependence entirely characterized by a Beverton-Holt stock recruitment relationship, 3) that natural mortality rates can be adequately estimated from available data, and 4) time blocks based on major regulatory changes adequately characterize changes in size-selectivity of fishing gear over time.
 The catch histories of vermilion and sunset rockfishes are inseparable at this time, making estimation of species-specific fishing mortality rates impossible.
 Ongoing research may shed light on this issue, and help improve our understanding of potential differences between the species (e.g., vital rates) that could influence estimates of stock productivity and sustainable yield.

-### Changes made during the STAR panel

 ### Convergence